 We will not be responsible for any costs, expenses or losses suffered as a result either by the minor affected, the person(s) paying for their cruise (if not the minor him/herself), or any persons travelling with the minor who decide not to continue with the holiday as a result of the failure to produce a letter of authorisation as set out above.

 We will not pay any compensation or give any refund to any minor who we have not permitted to board the ship, any person paying for the minor’s holiday (if not the minor him/herself), or any persons travelling with the minor who decide not to continue with the cruise themselves as a result of the failure to produce a letter of authorisation.

 Please note that parent(s)/legal guardian travelling with a minor who has a different surname to the parent(s)/legal guardian, will be required to produce official proof such as a full birth certificate/divorce papers etc. to prove that they are the parent(s)/ legal guardian of the minor(s) concerned.

 Individual staterooms can be booked by married couples one of whose minimum age is eighteen (18) (proof of marriage is required at time of booking).

 On board there are certain facilities where entry is restricted by age.
 Persons using the Day Spa must be over the age of 18 and over 16 to use the Fitness Centre.
 Full details of onboard facilities with age and height restrictions are contained within the Daily Programme, which is available from the Guest Relations Desk.

 Activities for children

 There are children’s facilities and entertainment on board all Celebrity Cruises ships with the exception of Celebrity Xpedition.
+Some activities may attract a height, weight or age restriction.
 Programme hours may vary by ship/itinerary.
 The programme is available for 3–17 year olds, divided into four age groups:

 • Ship Mates℠– 3 to 5 years